senarukana/chatgpt-chrome-extension/README.md

 3. Click "Load Unpacked" to see a file-selection dialog
 4. Select your local `chatgpt-chrome-extension/extension` directory

-You'll now see "Ask ChatGPT" if you right click in any text input or content editable area.
+You'll now see "ChatGPT Rewrite" if you right click in any text input or content editable area.

 ## Troubleshooting